AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 ## 1. Setting up the virtual machine

 I needed an Azure account to enter the Azure portal and install a server for Ampersand.
 I got my account from Ordina, using the Azure subscription named 'Ordina TC - RT O Pega - Learning'.
 Azure offers preconfigured installations to kick-start a virtual machine.
-I picked LAMP by Bitnami.
+I picked CoreOS, which seems to be made as a barebones platform for docker installations.

-The following settings were \(or will be\) made:
+The following settings were made:

 |  |  |
 | :--- | :--- |